 Ives added a lengthy explanation to this movement, rather than giving annotations.
 In essence, he wanted this to be as fast as possible, free in the rhythm (ignoring the 2:1 relationship between semiquavers and demisemiquavers), and “using both pedals almost constantly”.
 The few annotations in the score are for the dynamics, and marks for the use of the wood block for clusters.

-Melody fragments hidden in rapid passagework, jeu perlé scales amidst intricate, fast figures, short, rhythmic segments (some reminding of horse riding)—all played emphatically, with verve, momentum.
+Melody fragments hidden in rapid passagework, jeu perlé scales amidst intricate, fast figures, short, rhythmic segments (some reminding of horse riding).
+Fabian Müller played all this emphatically, with verve, momentum.
 Most of the “woodblock clusters” are actually pp, and held for longer periods, creating an eerie effect when the resonances from the left-hand notes are mixing in.
 Allusions to American folk music seem to mix in, the Beethoven quote returns with force.
 Then, the right hand plays a chorale melody in dissonant chords, while the left hand is busy with rapid semiquaver passagework.

 Pictures at an Exhibition…

 Suddenly, the music turns tonal for seconds, in a short, solemn chorale segment.
 This is interrupted with a wild, chaotic pattern.
 And the chorale returns, solemn, toughing—entirely baroque.
-In a way, this reminded me of the introduction of the “Ode to Joy” theme in Beethoven’s Ninth—though here, a wild eruption follows for moments, then an American folk tune / march sets in, a jazzy segment with syncopated rhythms.
-Frequent changes in tempo / pace: a multifaceted sequence of pictures—”Pictures at an Exhibition”?
+In a way, this reminded me of the introduction of the “Ode to Joy” theme in Beethoven’s Ninth.
+However, here, a wild eruption follows for moments, then an American folk tune / march sets in, a jazzy segment with syncopated rhythms.
+Frequent changes in tempo / pace yield a multifaceted sequence of pictures.
+“Pictures at an Exhibition”?
 How well that suited the art exhibit on the wall behind the artist!

 Virtuosity and complexity in the music are building up to a level that almost remind of the “Circus Galop” (for player piano!) by Marc-André Hamelin (*1961).
 The scenery changes to serene and peaceful, but the folk tune with virtuosic accompaniment returns… and it’s all most entertaining, for sure!